ContainerSolutions/terraform-mesos/README.md

 See the `variables.tf` file for the available variables and their defaults

-### Choose Mesos version

-Tell the module, implicitly or explicitly, which version of Mesos you want to use, by setting the `image` and optionally `mesos_version` configuration options.

 #### Standard Mesos Ubuntu package

 If you set `image` to the standard Ubuntu 14.04 GCE image name, you get the standard Mesos version distributed with this operating system.